Herbal Foot Soak

 With an herbal foot bath you'll sleep better, and you can do it every day!

-According to Chinese Medicine, winter is a great time to tonify the Kidney, so why not do it with a warm, soothing foot bath?
-It's not just a nice way to relax - by tonifying we also strengthen our immune system.
+According to Chinese Medicine, winter is a great time to tonify the Kidney.
+With an herbal foot bath, it's a nice way to relax while strengthening our immune system.
 The best time to soak your feet is around 9pm during Pericardium/Heart Protector time when we should start to really relax and let go of the day's troubles.
 Relaxing during the Pericardium time is not only what is in tune with nature, but also a great way to release anxiety and ensure a peaceful night's sleep.
 A good night's sleep replenishes our Qi and Blood and nourishes all of our organs, including the Kidneys.

 Soaking with mineral salts helps to detoxify, relieve pain and reduce inflammation.
 Add about 1½ cups of mineral salts to warm water.
 Or, soak with these Chinese herbs for different therapeutic effects.